 Aside from feeling great, sexual intimacy helps your body release the bonding hormone called oxytocin.
 This all-natural love potion helps boost trust and feelings of love and attachment.
 Sexual satisfaction is also a predictor of heightened emotional intimacy for couples.

-Why do people break up?
+Why do people break up for reasons related to sex?
 Sexual incompatibility, mismatched libidos, and an unwillingness to compromise on sexual matters are common reasons people break up.

 12. You’re always arguing

-Another answer for “why do people break up?” has to do with the inability to deal with conflict.
-Relationship breakup statistics show that conflict and arguing were some of themost reported contributors to divorce.
+Another answer to “Why do people break up?” has to do with the inability to deal with conflict.
+Relationship breakup statistics show that conflict and arguing were some of the most reported contributors to divorce.